 Description: Return from interrupt.
-Stack is popped and Top-of-Stack (TOS) is loaded into setting either the high or low priority global interrupt enable bit.
+Stack is popped and Top-of-Stack (TOS) is loaded into the PC.
+Interrupts are enabled by setting either the high or low-priority global interrupt enable bit.
 If 's' = 1, the contents of the shadow registers, WS, STATUSS and BSRS, are loaded into their corresponding registers, W, STATUS and BSR.
 If 's' = 0, no update of these registers occurs (default).